 Tascona was the most successful of the Four Musketeers and he gained a great deal of critical acclaim and commercial success in Winnipeg throughout his career.
 He chose to abandon traditional in favour of industrial materials such as acrylic-based lacquers, aluminum, and enamels.
-In his work the 1950s and 1960s, he was interest in exploring themes related to science and nature, and in particular “…representing the world on a molecular level.”
+In his work of the 1950s and 1960s, he was interested in exploring themes related to science and nature, and in particular “…representing the world on a molecular level.”
 After moving to Montreal in 1962 and coming into contact with Les Plasticiens (Guido Molinari, John Marok, Serge Tousignant, and Louis Comtois), he began to create artworks that were devoid of any representational subject matter and he became much more focused on geometry.
 He was invited to display his work at the Mira Goddard Gallery in Montreal in 1962, had two works purchased by the National Gallery in 1965, and also received several public commissions throughout the city of Winnipeg.
-His ability to both promote himself and succeed as an artist commercially seems to have caused tension the Four Musketeers.
+His ability to both promote himself and succeed as an artist commercially seems to have caused tension among the “Four Musketeers.”

-Mikuska at the Grant Gallery, the Winnipeg Art Gallery and the Yellow Door Gallery alongside Head, Tascona, and Leathers, and his work met with favourable reviews in the local press.
-In a review of an exhibition of Mikuska’s and Leathers’ work at the Grant Gallery in April of 1964, the author states that “Mikuska seduces the imagination.
+Mikuska exhibited in Winnipeg at the Grant Gallery, the Winnipeg Art Gallery and the Yellow Door Gallery alongside Head, Tascona, and Leathers, and his work met with favourable reviews in the local press.
+In a review of an exhibition of Mikuska’s and Leathers’ work at the Grant Gallery in April of 1964, the author perceptively states that “Mikuska seduces the imagination.
 His forms are not so much abstractions as phantoms of nature, incorporeal but sensual, elusive but strangely affecting.”
 It is clear from this statement and his award at the Winnipeg Show that Mikuska’s work met with at least some favourable press.
 He also toured extensively with the Western Canadian Art Circuit alongside Tascona, Head and Leathers, and had work displayed at various exhibitions throughout Canada.
-In 1961 he a painting exhibited at the Fourth Biennial Exhibition of Canadian Art at the National Gallery and he participated in Expo 67 Montreal.
+In 1961 he showed a painting exhibited at the Fourth Biennial Exhibition of Canadian Art at the National Gallery and he participated in Expo 67 at Montreal.
 Additionally, one of his pieces won a purchase award at the 1964 Annual Western Ontario Exhibit.

+Despite Mikuska’s reticence in retrospect to accept that there was a strong connection between him and these three other men, in addition to appearing to the public together, they shared goals in their art making.
+All were interested in experimenting with the media that were available to them, and in exploring the boundaries of abstraction.
+Mikuska attributes the lack of a true connection between the four to the fact that some of them (notably Tascona and Leathers) more ambitious, and therefore more successful.
+Mikuska never really tried to promote himself as an artist, nor did he receive the same level of critical attention, despite the strength of his work.